-Deflecting the scarcity trajectory: Innovation at the water, energy, and food nexus has been added to your bookmarks.
+Deflecting the scarcity trajectory: Innovation at the water, energy, and food nexus has been saved

 Shortfalls of water, energy, and food can sabotage economic and business growth as well as compromise social well-being.
 Fortunately, there are signs that the public sector, private sector, and NGOs are beginning to work together to take us off the scarcity trajectory.